Circle actions on six dimensional oriented manifolds with isolated fixed points: Background

 where $N_p(a)=|\{i \, : \, w_{p,i}=a, 1 \leq i \leq n\}|$ is the number of times weight $a$ occurs at $p$. \end{lem}

-Consider an effective circle action on a compact oriented manifold $M$.
-Let $w>1$ be an integer.
+From now on, we discuss the orientability of isotropy submanifolds.
+Consider an effective circle action on a compact oriented manifold $M$, and let $w \geq 2$ be an integer.
 As a subgroup of $S^1$, the group $\mathbb{Z}_w$ acts on $M$.
-The set $M^{\mathbb{Z}_w}$ of points in $M$ that are fixed by the $\mathbb{Z}_w$-action is a union of smaller dimensional closed submanifolds.
-If $\dim M$ is even and a component of $M^{\mathbb{Z}_w}$ contains an $S^1$-fixed point, the component is orientable.
+The set $M^{\mathbb{Z}_w}$ of points in $M$ fixed by the $\mathbb{Z}_w$-action is a union of lower-dimensional closed submanifolds.
+Suppose that the action on $M$ has isolated fixed points.
+If $\dim M = 4$, then any component of $M^{\mathbb{Z}_w}$ that contains an $S^1$-fixed point is orientable (see \cite[Lemma 2.1]{JM}).
+On the other hand, for $2n > 4$, there exists an $S^1$-action on a $2n$-dimensional closed oriented manifold whose $\mathbb{Z}_2$-fixed component contains $S^1$-fixed points and is not orientable \cite{W}.
+This contrasts with the claim in \cite[Lemma 1]{HH} that for even $w$, any component of $M^{\mathbb{Z}_w}$ containing an $S^1$-fixed point is orientable.

+\begin{lem} Let the circle act effectively on an orientable manifold $M$.
+Let $w \geq 2$ be an integer.
+Then each component of $M^{\mathbb{Z}_w}$ has even codimension. \end{lem}

+\begin{proof} Let $F$ be a component of $M^{\mathbb{Z}_w}$ and let $m$ be a point in $F$.
+The group $\mathbb{Z}_w$ acts trivially on the tangent space $T_mF$ of $F$ at $m$, and acts non-trivially on each irreducible of the normal space $N_mF$ of $F$ at $m$.
+The irreducible $\mathbb{Z}_w$-representations are $\mathbb{R}$, on which a generator of $\mathbb{Z}_w$ acts as multiplication by $-1$, or $\mathbb{C}$, on which a generator of $\mathbb{Z}_w$ acts as multiplication by a root of unity.
+Since the $S^1$-action on $T_mM$ is orientation preserving, the non-trivial irreducible representation of $Z_w$ of real dimension one appears with even multiplicity in $N_mF$.
+Therefore, the normal space $N_mF$ has even dimension. \end{proof}